Clarksdale Cubs: 1921: Mississippi State League

-In 1921, Clarksdale Mississippi resumed hosting minor league play when the Clarksdale "Cubs" became charter members of the four-team class D level Mississippi State League.
-Clarksdale joined with the Greenwood Indians, Jackson Red Sox and Meridian Mets teams in beginning Mississippi State League play on April 25, 1921.
+In 1921, Clarksdale resumed hosting minor league play when the Clarksdale "Cubs" became charter members of the four-team Class D level Mississippi State League.
+Clarksdale joined with the Greenwood Indians, Jackson Red Sox, and Meridian Mets teams in beginning Mississippi State League play on April 25, 1921.

 James "Baxter" Sparks became the Clarksdale manager in 1921.
-As a pitcher Sparks had been a member of the Yazoo City team in the 1904 Delta League and threw a no-hitter against the Clarksdale team en route to winning 21 consecutive games in the 1904 season.
-Sparks had coached the University of Mississippi 1917 baseball team, his only season of college coaching.
+Sparks pitched for the Yazoo City team in the 1904 Delta League and threw a no-hitter against Clarksdale en route to winning 21 consecutive games that season.
+Sparks later coached the University of Mississippi 1917 baseball team, his only season of college coaching.

 The Clarksdale Cubs won the Mississippi State League pennant.
-The pennant was won in a season that saw Clarksville end the regular season in first place in the overall league standings and win a pennant in the split season schedule.
-With a record of 65–44, the Cubs finished 6.5 ahead of the second place Greenwood Indians in the overall standings.
-In the split season schedule, Clarksdale won the second half pennant after Greenwood had won the first half pennant, setting up the playoff final between the two teams.
-Baxter Sparks managed Clarksdale in 1921.
-In the playoff final between the two split season champions, Greenwood defeated Clarksdale 5 games to 0 to win the Mississippi State League championship.
+Clarksville end3d the regular season in first place in the overall league standings and won a pennant in the split-season schedule.
+With a record of 65–44, the Cubs finished 6.5 ahead of second-place Greenwood in the overall standings.
+In the split-season schedule, Clarksdale won the second-half title after Greenwood had won the first-half, setting up the playoff final between the two teams.
+In the playoff final between the two split-season champions, Greenwood defeated Clarksdale 5 games to 0 to win the Mississippi State League championship.
 During the league playoffs, Red Lucas threw a no-hitter in a shutout win for Greenwood over Clarksdale and their pitcher Earl Webb.
-Cubs pitcher Hal Goldsmith won 16 games to lead the Cotton States League.
+Cubs pitcher Hal Goldsmith won 16 games to lead the league.

 In his first professional season at age 22, following his collegiate career at St. Lawrence University, Hal Goldsmith pitched for the New Orleans Pelicans in 1921, following the end of the Mississippi State League season.
 Goldsmith later pitched in the major leagues for the Boston Braves from 1926 to 1929 and for the St. Louis Cardinals in 1930.